Give It Back

 Industrial Design

-Leaping Lizards! looks at different parts of what make museum exhibits successful and learns from that to create a new design for a lizard exhibit; the section being showcased focuses specifically on crested geckos.
+Leaping Lizards! looks at different parts of what makes museum exhibits successful and learns from that to create a new design for a lizard exhibit; the section being showcased focuses specifically on crested geckos.

 Read more…